Celiac Disease Antibody Tests

 How do I know what to eat and where can I get help?

-Your health practitioner will have information for you on celiac disease.
-You can also visit the links listed at the end of this article for several organizations that have resources, including support groups.
+Your healthcare practitioner will have information for you on celiac disease.
+You can also visit the links listed at the end of this article under Related Content for several organizations that have resources, including support groups.

 Are there other ways to test for celiac disease?